This Easy Blueberry Cheesecake Dessert with a light and creamy no-bake cheesecake layer is a fabulous make-ahead dessert choice for any time of year!

 Easy Blueberry Cheesecake Dessert

-- ½ cup butter melted
+- ½ cup butter, melted

-- ⅓ cup sugar
+- ⅓ cup granulated sugar

-For the cheesecake
+For the Blueberry Cheesecake

 - 16 ounces cream cheese, softened

 - 8 ounces frozen whipped topping (Cool Whip), thawed